bjornharvold/bearchoke/README.md

 * StompJS client for communication via websocket
 * Lodash and underscore javascript utility libraries
 * Template based views with AngularJS
-* Existing services handle Facebook registration
+* Facebook login and registration
+* MixPanel integration
+* MailChimp integration
 * [Less CSS](http://lesscss.org/) is a CSS pre-processor that adds new features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.

 ## Current release